Allegedly the worst is behind us, an Exhibition at ICA San Jose

 Context Lost displays existing pieces from my geometry and botanical series in which I incorporate references to my home culture, Iran.
 Much of Iranian customs, heritage, and values are unknown outside of the country, and geopolitical representation of Iran also serves to obscure and misinterpret it.
 Because of this, my works are necessarily viewed through an arbitrary syncretic and invented lens.
 I juxtapose traditional and contemporary art forms as commentary on the intricate interplay between culture and politics.
 Iran’s history includes much conflict and uncertainty.
 I seek to introduce and raise questions about the impact of political conflict on Iran’s deep history of scientific, artistic, and cultural achievement, thereby revealing the context that has been lost.

-Broken Grid, paper tiles, monotype on paper, 2022
+Broken Grid, monotype paper tiles, 2022 MASS MoCA Artist Residency

 The paper tiles created during my residency at MASS MoCA in May 2022 serve as a profound exploration of my native cultural identity and heritage.
 Drawing inspiration from the Topkapi scroll, a late medieval Iranian document housed at the Topkapi Palace in Türkiye, these tiles feature geometric designs and Square Kufic script that are deeply rooted in Iranian history and culture.